Nik-Tavakolian/Shepherd/README.md

 ## Getting Started

 Shepherd is a Python program for correcting substitution errors in DNA barcode reads that occur during PCR amplification and sequencing.
-Shepherd is cross-platform and runs on any computer with Python 3.8 or later.
+Shepherd is cross-platform and runs on any computer with Python 3.8 or later and the Scipy library.

 The program consists of two python scripts: shepherd_t0.py and shepherd_multi.py.
 These scripts are used via a command line interface described below.

 ### The shepherd_t0.py script

-This script is designed to cluster the sequencing reads from a single time point to correct substitution errors.
+This script is designed to cluster the sequencing reads from a single time point to correct substitution errors and single insertion and deletion errors.

 ### Inputs